What are some alternative words for acquittal?

 Synonyms for acquittal

-This thesaurus page is about all possible synonyms, equivalent, same meaning and similar words for the term acquittal.
+This thesaurus page includes all potential synonyms, words with the same meaning and similar terms for the word acquittal.

 English Synonyms and Antonyms